hudson2-plugins/jobcreator-tool/README.md

 Secondly the merge value does changes the effective value of "deployment.type" on job be to:

-* skip: partial (the specified value on job B is not touced)
+* skip: partial (the specified value on job B is not touched)
 * replace: full (the specified value on job B is replaced)
 * append: partial,full (appends the propagated value)
 * prefix: full,partial (prepends the propagated value)

-*Note* if there is multiple paths from one job to another e.g. via a diamond shaped job graph, no gurantees are made with regards to the order.
+*Note* if there is multiple paths from one job to another e.g. via a diamond shaped job graph, no guarantees are made with regards to the order.

 *Note* Currently downstream propagated properties are evaluated before upstream, but that is a implementation detail,